About the Journal

 AIM AND SCOPE

 The Journal of Applied Economics and Business Studies (JAEBS) is an open access and double-blind peer reviewed journal launched under the flagship of Pakhtunkhwa Economic Policy Research Institute, Abdul Wali Khan University Mardan, Pakistan.
-JAEBS publishes original contributions in all fields of economics, business, and tourism & hospitality management.
+JAEBS publishes original contributions in all fields of economics, business studies, tourism & hospitality management, applied mathematics & economics, and bio mathematics.
 Authors are invited to submit original, full-length empirical and theoretical papers.
 JAEBS encourages the application of economic and business theories to research problems facing the public and private sectors.
 The journal prefers quantitative and empirical studies using methods of mathematics, statistics, econometrics and operations research helping in policy assessment, formulation and development.

 For the year 2020 and onward JAEBS publishes four issues annually in March, June, September, and December.
 Occasionally, JAEBS can publish special issues about specific research themes.
 These special issues can have specific editors.
 For these special issues, specific calls for papers will be announced.